mathjax/MathJax/mathjax/docs/rst/signals.rst

 But even if the extension *has* already been loaded, this will still work, because the listener will receive the ready signal even if it has already been posted.
-In this way, listening for signals is a robust method of synchonizing code components no matter when they are loaded and run.
+In this way, listening for signals is a robust method of synchronizing code components no matter when they are loaded and run.

 In some cases, it may be inappropriate for a new listener to receive